Pension contributions for overseas customers

-Contributions to, or benefit accrual under, a registered pension scheme will count towards the annual allowance (and money purchase annual allowance if the customer has flexibly accessed any of their pension benefits).
+Contributions to, or benefit accrual under, a registered pension scheme will count towards the annual allowance, the money purchase annual allowance (if a member has flexibly accessed any of their pension benefits) and the tapered annual allowance (for high earners).
 The normal rules about benefit crystallisation events will apply so most benefits will be tested against the lifetime allowance.

 Pensions Technical Services